alexMivelaz/myFirstHunter/docs/commitRules.md

 # Create a new branch

-To create a new branche, please follow the Camel case.
+To create a new branche, don't use number and please follow the Camel case.
+This is a link to the description of the Camel case: [https://techterms.com/definition/camelcase](https://techterms.com/definition/camelcase)

 # How to commit